geordanr/xwing/translation_helper/README.md

    touch empty
    git merge-file ../coffescript/cards-[LANGUAGE].coffe ./empty ./translation.coffee

 This will merge the new translation into the existing one for your language (so e.g. new cards will be added).
+If the merge does not recognice any matches, make sure the line endings match ;-)
 Proceed as usual for git merges.